DurationFull-time 2 years, Part-time 4 years, Reduced duration available

 For detailed information on English language requirements and other proficiency tests recognised by RMIT, visit English language requirements and equivalency information.

 Don't meet the English language test scores?
 Complete an Advanced Plus Certificate at RMIT English Worldwide.

-If you have successfully completed one of the following qualifications you will be eligible for exemptions as detailed in the table below.
+If you have successfully completed one of the following qualifications within the last 10 years with a major in a business or related discipline, you may be eligible for advanced standing as follows: